 Freshen up your school space.

-By this, I don’t mean refurbishing the school room.
+By this, I don’t mean refurbishing the schoolroom.
 Just take the morning to clean, organise and freshen up your space.
 Declutter if need be, but don’t overwhelm yourself…we don’t need to add more work on our shoulders right now!
 But as the saying goes ‘clean space, clear mind’.
 Some fresh flowers, a little bukhoor and a new candle makes all the difference.

 Do something YOU enjoy.